Google Earth Enterprise Documentation Home | Fusion resources and projects

 - Find the full paths to the imported, Fusion-format

-(See Appendix B, Example 1) - Generated a 'stand-in' base mask file with
+kipfolder for the imagery with thegequery --outfiles command(See Appendix B, Example 1) - Generated a 'stand-in' base mask file with

-that will construct an image less than 2,000,000,000 total pixels (See Appendix D for Creating the mask and Appendix C for Recommended mask sizes) - Construct a custom mask with
+gemaskgenthat will construct an image less than 2,000,000,000 total pixels (See Appendix D for Creating the mask and Appendix C for Recommended mask sizes) - Construct a custom mask with

-.
+gepolymaskgenreferencing the stand-in image from Case 5 Example as the--base_image.
 Reference one of the five example cases for additional steps in constructing the custom mask. - Update the image resource configuration to enable

-mode so the custom mask will be imported and applied to the image resource (See Appendix A, Examples 3 and 4) - Build the image resource to commit the change and import the new custom mask, then view the image resource in the Fusion Preview window.
+havemaskmode so the custom mask will be imported and applied to the image resource (See Appendix A, Examples 3 and 4) - Build the image resource to commit the change and import the new custom mask, then view the image resource in the Fusion Preview window.

 Appendix G: gepolymaskgen help menu

-A full copy of the help contents for gepolymaskgen
+A full copy of the help contents for gepolymaskgen is available in this appendix for reference:

 usage: gepolymaskgen --help | -?